Background and activities

 3. Historiography of the rise of Islam and the significance of the Qur'an: The early and medieval Muslim histories provide quite different analysis of the rise of Islam and the significance of the Qur'an, depending on how the individual historians selected and constructed the regional and political frames and processes.
 I am particularly interested in identifying the political, societal and economic factors, which the historians adduce in their anaytical explanations of the rise of Islam, and the significance of the Qur'an and its concepts.

 4. Rights and natural law theory: This is a new problem area, which I have arrived at through my research on the Qur'an, Qur'an exegesis and historiography.
-Here I am particularly interested in how the so-called 'traditionalists' among the early exegetes and jurists developed theory of natural law, with reference to Qur'anic concepts.
+Here I am particularly interested in how the so-called 'tradition-ists' (those who were not strict rationalists) among the early exegetes and jurists developed theory of natural law, with reference to Qur'anic concepts.
 It appears that for example the famous Qur'an commentator, historian and jurist Muhammad b.
 Jarir al-Tabari (d.
 310/923) actually developed a theory of human rights, anticipating the UDHR by some 1025 years!

 Scientific, academic and artistic work